 At this time Britain established a system of Apprenticeship in which slaves’ children under the age of 6 years old and those born after this date were free.
 However, those over this age would be apprentices for 4-6 years.

-How effective the leadership has been since then though is probably for another discussion :-)
+How effective the leadership has been since then though is probably a topic for another discussion :-)

-Take a look at the history of Jamaica page which captures important dates and events in Jamaica's history.
+Be sure to read more on the history of Jamaica page, which captures important dates and significant events in Jamaica's history.

 Make sure you subscribe to my free monthly e-zine My Island Jamaica Digest (MIJD) and stay with the latest from Jamaica!